37 MINUTE READ

 7. My only complaint

-An issue that’s been raised in a review of the 5030 on amazon, which you can read here, is ice cream mix getting in the gap between the central pin inside the bowl and the plastic that surrounds it.
+An issue that was raised in an amazon review when I first purchased this machine but has since strangely vanished is ice cream mix getting in the gap between the central pin inside the bowl and the plastic that surrounds it.
 This ice cream mix then hardens over time, which increases the friction between the rotating central pin and surrounding plastic, placing more stress on the dasher motor and gears.
-The user noted that hardened ice cream between the central pin and the hard plastic on her 5030 caused the drive gear to fail, although this was after 10+ years of use.
+The reviewer noted that hardened ice cream between the central pin and the hard plastic on her 5030 caused the drive gear to fail, although this was after 10+ years of use.

 The instruction manual states ‘not to get the central pin wet’, which I’ve found near impossible during extraction and cleaning.
 When I first got my Lello 4080, which uses the same central pin design, I used to remove the bolt that screws onto the central pin to secure the dasher, along with the dasher itself, before emptying my frozen ice cream into a container.
 I quickly realised this wasn’t the best of ideas as ice cream would nearly always fall directly onto the sweet spot between the central pin and surrounding plastic as I scooped it out of the bowl.
 I’ve now found that leaving the bolt and dasher in place whilst I extract my ice cream is a much better approach as both act as a protective layer that helps keep ice cream off the central pin.
 Still, even with the bolt and dasher left in place, I’ve found that ice cream mix does occasionally get onto the central pin in the 5030 either by falling off the dasher as it’s removed, or by dripping off my sponge during cleaning.
 When this happens, I quickly spray a little steriliser onto the pin and surrounding plastic and quickly dry with a paper towel.
 I don’t think this issue is a show stopper but certainly something to be aware of.